Introduction to bone grafts

 - Should be radio-opaque in order to be visualized radiographically,

-- Should be able to withstand sterilization without losing favourable qualities,
+- Should be able to withstand sterilization without losing favorable qualities,

-- Should be stable in varying temperatures and humidity,
+- Should be stable at varying temperatures and humidity,

 - Should have surface electrical activity (i.e., be charged negatively),